Go Client

 Queries

-The Query method executes a GraphQL query and returns a *types.Response containing one or more Arrow parts.
+The Query method executes a GraphQL query and returns a *types.Response.

 resp, err := c.Query(ctx, `